|

 10 match ban |

-3. If Disciplinary Chairs or Disciplinary Panels prefer, they can stipulate that bans cover:
+3. If decision-maker(s) prefer, they can stipulate that bans cover:

 e.
-Expulsion of the cricketer from a League or competition
+Expulsion of the cricketer from a Relevant Cricket League or competition

-j.
-Expulsion of a Club from a League or competition
+f.
+Expulsion of a Club from the relevant competition

 a.
-The ages of the Participant and any victim at the time of the offence, particularly where the victim was a minor and the Participant was not.
+The ages of the Respondent and any victim at the time of the offence, particularly where the victim was a minor and the Respondent was not.

 b.
-The profile of the Participant, including whether they hold a position of responsibility within their Club (e.g. Club captain, Chair or member of senior management).
+The profile of the Respondent, including whether they hold a position of responsibility within their Club (e.g. Club captain, Chair or member of senior management).

 c.
 Poor previous disciplinary record.

 d.
-Failure to cooperate with the Disciplinary Officer and/or Relevant Disciplinary Body.
+Failure to cooperate with the Disciplinary Officer and/or Relevant Cricket League.

 e.
 Any attempt to conceal the breach.